Searchie Review: The Easiest Platform for Course & Memberships $29/month & up

 What Could Searchie Do Better?

 No service is perfect.
 Part of that is because so many customers want or need different things.
-Also, design and operational philosophies don't always line up.
-The Searchie team does the best it can, but I do have a few cons to share about the service.
+Also, design and operational philosophies don’t always line up.
+The Searchie team does its best, but I have a few cons to share about the service.

 1: Searchie Hubs Don’t Provide SSL Certificates